Charge-dependent spectral softenings of primary cosmic-rays below the knee

+Alternatively, the spectral breaks could be due to a propagation effect, especially that universal spectral hardenings have been found in the secondary-to-primary ratios\cite{AMS:2018tbl,AMS:2021nhj,DAMPE:2022jgy}.
+The physical modeling of the effect of self-generated turbulence with nonlinear Landau and ion-neutral damping of magnetohydrodynamic waves by CRs can properly account for both the hardening and softening of the proton spectrum\cite{Chernyshov:2022kxk}.
+As an effective approach, we introduce two breaks of the diffusion coefficient to mimic the change of propagation properties, and calculate the propagated spectra.
+The results are shown by dashed lines in Figure 3.
+The detailed parameter setting can be found in the Methods.
+The spectral structures observed by DAMPE and AMS-02 can also be properly reproduced by this model.

+Additional theoretical models to account for the bump structures include multiple source populations\cite{Bowman:2022okd,Recchia:2023mmg}, and the re-acceleration of CRs by a local star\cite{Malkov:2021gxd}.
+All these models can properly explain the features of the spectra.
+To explain the large-scale anisotropies in these scenarios, additional assumptions about the source distribution and/or magnetic field configuration are necessary\cite{Mertsch:2014cua}.
+The DAMPE results reported in this work demonstrate a clear presence of rigidity-dependent softening features in the spectra of primary CR nuclei, indicating a common origin due to acceleration and/or propagation processes.

 {\bf Acknowledgments:} The DAMPE mission was funded by the strategic priority science and technology projects in space science of Chinese Academy of Sciences (CAS).
-In China, the data analysis was supported by the National Key Research and Development Program of China (No. 2022YFF0503302) and the National Natural Science Foundation of China (Nos.
-12220101003, 12588101, 12003076 and 12022503), the CAS Project for Young Scientists in Basic Research (Nos.
-YSBR-061 and YSBR-092), the Strategic Priority Program on Space Science of Chinese Academy of Sciences (No. E02212A02S), the Youth Innovation Promotion Association of CAS, the Young Elite Scientists Sponsorship Program by CAST (No. YESS20220197), and the Program for Innovative Talents and Entrepreneur in Jiangsu.
+In China, the data analysis is mainly supported by the National Natural Science Foundation of China (No. 12588101) and the National Key Research and Development Program of China (No. 2022YFF0503302).
+Additional supports are from the CAS Project for Young Scientists in Basic Research (Nos.
+YSBR-061 and YSBR-092), the NSFC (Nos.
+12220101003, 12503107), the Strategic Priority Program on Space Science of CAS (No. E02212A02S), the Youth Innovation Promotion Association of CAS, the Young Elite Scientists Sponsorship Program by CAST (No. YESS20220197), the Natural Science Foundation of Jiangsu Province (No. SBK20250300783), and the Program for Innovative Talents and Entrepreneur in Jiangsu.
 Y.Z.F thanks the support of New Cornerstone Science Foundation through the XPLORER PRIZE.
-In Europe, the activities and data analysis are supported by the Swiss National Science Foundation (SNSF), Switzerland, the National Institute for Nuclear Physics (INFN), Italy, and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (No. 851103).
+In Europe, the activities and data analysis are supported by the Swiss National Science Foundation (SNSF), Switzerland, the National Institute for Nuclear Physics (INFN), Italy, and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (No. 851103), and the Swiss State Secretariat for Education, Research and Innovation (SERI).

 {\fnsymbol{footnote}} \centerline { \bf DAMPE collaboration} \begin {flushleft}